NX1X/NX1X/README.md

 - [My knowledge hub](https://github.com/NX1X/NX1X-Lab-knowledge-hub) - I share all of my knowledge and tools in a dedicated repository.
 Latest tool: [Recommended extensions in VSCode](https://github.com/NX1X/NX1X-Lab-knowledge-hub/tree/main/VSCode%20extensions).

 ### Fun fact:
-- I'm a Google Maps Contributor since 2018 with over 70 million views of my contributions.
+- I have contributed to Google Maps since 2018 and have received more than 70 million views.